akulikovsky/DRT-python-code/Readme.txt

 experimental Im(z) supplied by the user, and Im(Z) reconstructed from DRT.

-8. To change the prefix 'Warburg_' for output files, edit the line 'fname = ...' in file 'TPGrun.py'.
+8. To change the prefix 'Warburg_' for output files, edit the line

+fname = './results/Warburg_'

+in file 'TPGrun.py'.